Skip to main content

 Are there food restrictions during orthodontic treatment?

 Yes, certain foods that are sticky, hard, or can get stuck in braces should be avoided to prevent damage or prolong treatment.
 These may include chewy candies, popcorn, nuts, and hard-to-bite items.
+See more information about foods you can and can not eat with braces.

 How do I care for my teeth and appliances during treatment?

 Proper oral hygiene is crucial during orthodontic treatment.
 Regular brushing and flossing are important, and additional tools like floss threaders or water flossers may be recommended to clean around appliances effectively.
+See more information about caring for your braces.

 Will I need to wear a retainer after treatment?

 Yes, retainers are typically needed after active orthodontic treatment to maintain the new alignment of teeth.
 They help prevent teeth from shifting back to their original positions.
+See more information about retainers.

 Does orthodontic treatment have health benefits beyond aesthetics?